 Learn how this disease affects cats.

 After looking into whether or not COVID-19 can impact dogs, we decided to do some research on cats, too.
-So the Dig spoke to Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, to learn more about if cats can catch COVID-19 and, if so, how to best protect their health.
+So the Dig spoke to Dr. Aliya McCullough, Fetch’s on-staff veterinarian, to learn more about if cats can catch COVID-19 and, if so, how to best protect their health.

 Can cats get COVID?

 Cats can catch COVID, a disease caused by a coronavirus named SARS-CoV-2 — but it’s rare, Dr. McCullough says.
 She adds that in the off chance your feline friend catches COVID, they can spread it to other cats through direct contact with their saliva and respiratory droplets.
 It’s unknown if cats can transmit the virus to other animal species.

 Older cats, and those with underlying diseases, are more likely to contract COVID-19, she adds.

 Can cats get COVID from humans?